What Qualifies as Wrongful Termination in Washington?

 Conclusion

-If you need legal help, then consider contacting an experienced employment attorney to discuss your case; our law office litigates claims under the Washington Law Against Discrimination, Title VII, the Age Discrimination in Employment Act, and the Americans with Disabilities Act.
+If you would like to learn more, then consider contacting an experienced employment attorney to discuss your case.
 This article is not offered as legal advice and will not establish an attorney-client relationship with Law Office of Gregory A. Williams or the author of this article; please refer to our Disclaimer | Terms of Use | Privacy Policy for more information.

-Under the Washington Law Against Discrimination (WLAD), RCW 49.60, is there a provision concerning the killing or injuring of a dog guide or service animal?
+Under the Washington Law Against Discrimination (WLAD), what is the definition of “color” when pursing claims of employment discrimination?
 Here’s my point of view.

 IMPORTANT: All hyperlinks in this article with an asterisk (*) will take the reader away from this website to either our Williams Law Group Blog* or an official governmental website.
 This article is for informational purposes only and is based upon my point of view.
 Due to the rapidly changing nature of the law, we make no warranty or guarantee concerning the accuracy or reliability of the content in this article.
 No content on this site, regardless of date, should ever be used as a substitute for direct legal advice from your attorney.
 Please review our Disclaimer|Terms of Use|Privacy Policy before proceeding.